Helen Fogg Outreach Committee

 A Force for Social Justice

-The Helen Fogg Outreach Committee is composed of interested volunteers in the congregation and elects its own chair.
+The Helen Fogg Outreach Committee is composed of interested volunteers of the congregation and elects its own coordinator/chair.
 It is supported by funding from the annual church budget and, additionally, oversees Outreach Sunday collections to benefit worthy charities and causes.
-The committee meets after church on the third Sunday of each month.
+The committee meets as necessary – sometimes via Zoom, and sometimes in person.
 A representative of the committee meets with the Parish Committee once per year and attends Church Council and budget setting meetings.
+The Helen Fogg Outreach Committee works closely with the Director of Community Engagement throughout the year.

 Our Mission